matelv-x/DHD-LED-Test/README.md

 Author: matelv-x.

-DHD LED Test is an original standalone add-on created by matelv-x.

-No feature, behavior, modification, or implementation in this add-on was copied or derived from another add-on idea.

-This add-on is designed to work with the StargateProject-software project, but it remains a separate matelv-x add-on.
+This add-on is designed to work with the StargateProject-software project.